tarantool/tarantool/doc/sphinx/book/box/box_index.rst

         :param string index-name: new name for index.
         :return: nil

-        :except: If index-name doesn't exist.
+        Possible errors: If index-name does not exist.

         EXAMPLE